ChanukyaVardhan/VQA/README.md

     ├── images                                              # Actual images
     │    └── train2014                                      # 82,783 training images
     │    └── val2014                                        # 40,504 validation images
+    │    └── test2015                                       # 81,434 testing images
     └── questions                                           # Openended questions
          └── v2_OpenEnded_mscoco_train2014_questions.json   # Training questions
          └── v2_OpenEnded_mscoco_val2014_questions.json     # Validation questions
+         └── v2_OpenEnded_mscoco_test2015_questions.json
+         └── v2_OpenEnded_mscoco_test-dev2015_questions.json

 #### 2. Preprocess Data
 We first preprocess the data we have into a simple format to train the model easily.
 Run the following command by passing the `data_dir` argument with the directory where we downloaded the dataset to.
 ```
 python preprocess.py --data_dir ../Dataset
 ```
-This script processes all the questions, annotations and saves each question example as a row in `image_id`\t`question`\t`answer`\t`answers` format in the processed `train_data.txt` and `test_data.txt` files. `image_id` is the unique id for each image in the respective train and val sets.
+This script processes all the questions, annotations and saves each question example as a row in `image_id`\t`question`\t`answer`\t`answers` format in the processed `train_data.txt` and `val_data.txt` files. `image_id` is the unique id for each image in the respective train and val sets.
 The question and answer are space separated, answers is ^ separated for convenience.
 The answers are the 10 possible answers, and answer is the most frequent among them.
 This also saves the vocabulary of words in training questions mapping word to index and also index to the word in `questions_vocab.pkl` file, and also the frequencies of answers (that will be used later to construct the vocabulary for answers) in `answers_freq.pkl` file.

 #### 3. Pre Compute Image Embeddings
 ```